tianhaogutum/Team_1/README.md

 ## Structure

-- `backend/`: FastAPI application with SQLAlchemy ORM connecting to Supabase PostgreSQL.
+- `backend/`: FastAPI application with SQLAlchemy ORM backed by a local SQLite database.
 - `frontend/`: Placeholder for future React or Next.js application.
 - `docs/`: Documentation and design notes.
 - `scripts/`: Utility scripts for local development and automation.

 ## Backend Setup

-The backend uses [FastAPI](https://fastapi.tiangolo.com/) with SQLAlchemy ORM for database operations, connecting to Supabase (PostgreSQL).
+The backend uses [FastAPI](https://fastapi.tiangolo.com/) with SQLAlchemy ORM for database operations, persisting data locally via SQLite (the Outdooractive data is stored in `backend/data/app.db` by default).

 ### Prerequisites